marcodev01/serverless-martian-bank/domains/accounts/application/README.md

 # Accounts Domain

-This represents the serverless migration of the original Accounts microservice.
-The domain is implemented using AWS CDK following Domain-Driven Design (DDD) principles and event-driven architecture.
+This stack represents the serverless migration of the original Accounts microservice.
+The domain is implemented using AWS CDK following the Architecture as Code (AaC) paradigm and event-driven architecture.

 ## Core Functions